makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP35.md

 The Deco Fixed Rate Core Unit is requesting a Budget for the fixed period of November 1, 2021, through November 1, 2024, (36 Months), with a fixed budget floor of 1,712,500 Dai annually, paid monthly, secured in advance quarterly.

+## Paragraph Summary

+The Deco Fixed Rate Core Unit is requesting a Budget for the fixed period of November 1, 2021, through November 1, 2024, (36 Months), with a fixed budget floor of 1,712,500 Dai annually, paid monthly secured in advance quarterly.
+Deco is not requesting, nor has it included any upfront reimbursement of costs for past work.
+Instead, Deco has proposed a revenue share model: Maker will pay to Deco 15% of the revenue from the Fixed-Rate CLAIM_FEE token sales only AFTER it has reimbursed the Deco Core Unit operating expenses advanced by Maker.

 ## Specification

 ### Motivation